Singin’ In The Rain

 Chichester Festival Theatre’s 2011 production has had a huge journey – a West End transfer, followed by tours in the UK, Asia, Australia and New Zealand, and standalone runs in Japan and Russia.
 Mesmer created all the movies used in the show, re-shooting with new cast on location all around the world.

 “There’s some clever work with the film extracts.
 Ian William Galloway has made the most of the medium and captures the awkwardness of the era as the industry tries to move between silent movies and talkies.” – What’s on Stage

-The piece has a strange mix of a twenties setting, but with a fifties musical feel.
-We decided to run with this and produce silent films that were much more like high-end fifties action movies than what was really possible in the twenties.
+The production is set in the twenties, but with the feel of a fifties musical.
+We decided to run with this and produce silent films that were much more like swashbuckling fifties action movies than what was really possible in the twenties.
 As a result, the design has a very authentic silver-screen feel which was picked up by many of the critics.

 “The design is terrific, the ensemble dances executed with verve and Ian William Galloway’s film inserts are remarkably authentic simulacra of old movies.” – Daily Express ****